 Social Engineering Can Affect Any Business

 Twitter has suffered public humiliation, however, for most businesses that are internally breached, this should be considered getting off lightly.

-Whilst its Twitter and Facebook who make the headlines, and even in this case international news over these forms of hacks, it is not because they are most vulnerable.
+Whilst Twitter and Facebook make the headlines, and in this case, international news, over these forms of hacks, it does not mean they are more vulnerable than smaller organisations.
 In fact, whilst the above quote from Vice is true, it should go further to say 'All companies.' not just limited to tech.

 Most companies use some kind of digitisation, whether it be for payroll, communications, accountancy or any number of things.
 That leaves them all vulnerable to a social engineering attack.

 In fact, SMB's are the most highly targeted by social engineering attacks."43 percent of UK SMBs have suffered phishing attacks involving attempts to impersonate staff in the last year."

 Whilst Twitter faces public backlash, they may consider themselves lucky compared with the typical SMB, A report by VIPRE found that "66% of SMBs would close their doors if hit by a data breach".